dataviz-sp18/fp-lucia-jessica/README.md

 Our project is a flexdashboard.

-We are having trouble publishing  leaflet maps and shiny apps in the same dashboard, so our project is currently hosted in two different links:
+We are having trouble publishing  leaflet maps and shiny apps in the same dashboard, so our project is currently hosted in different links:

 Shiny App 1
 https://jessicayeyuanjiang.shinyapps.io/interactive_visualization/